Guy Raz: Career

-Burns Fellow and RIAS Berlin Fellow

 In 1999, he was awarded a Burns Fellowship to Germany to embark on a 2-month reporting assignment.
 His reporting would win the Burns Award for distinguished writing.
 In the summer of 2000, Raz reported from Germany as a RIAS Berlin fellow.
 His work on German "Leitkultur" was awarded the RIAS Berlin Award.

-2000–2004: NPR foreign correspondent

 In mid-2000, Raz was appointed NPR's Berlin bureau chief.
 He covered Eastern Europe and the Balkans including the conflicts in Kosovo, Macedonia and Afghanistan.
 In 2002, he became NPR's London bureau chief.
 While in London, Raz covered stories across Europe and the Middle East including the Iraq War where he spent more than 6 months in 2003 and 2004.

-2004–2006: CNN correspondent

-In 2004, Raz left NPR to work as CNN's Jerusalem correspondent.